-Pardis Dabashi is an assistant professor of English at the University of Nevada, Reno, where she specializes in 20th-Century American Literature and Film Studies.
-Her research examines the intersection of affect, politics, and form in the Euro-American novel and cinema of the 19th and 20th centuries.
-She has additional interests in problems of method and literary-critical argumentation.
+Pardis Dabashi is an assistant professor of English at the University of Nevada, Reno, where she specializes in 20th century American literature and film studies.
+Her research examines the intersection of affect, politics and form in film and the Euro-American novel of the 19th and 20th centuries.
+She has additional interests in global cinema, 20th century Persian literature and problems of method and literary-critical argumentation.

 Further investigating the politics of form, her most recent research explores representations of aristocracy and monarchy in novels and cinema of the 19th and 20th centuries.
-Her work has appeared in MFS: Modern Fiction Studies, Modernism/modernity, Modernism/modernity Print Plus, Arizona Quarterly, Public Books, Politics/Letters and elsewhere.
-She is also the coordinator of the PMLA special feature “Cultures of Argument.”
+Her work has appeared or is forthcoming in PMLA, MFS: Modern Fiction Studies, Modernism/modernity, Modernism/modernity Print Plus, Early Popular Visual Culture, Arizona Quarterly, Public Books, Politics/Letters and elsewhere.
+She is also the coeditor of The New Faulkner Studies, forthcoming from Cambridge University Press.

 - 20th-century American literature

 - Critical theory